Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Introduction

-Apart from the ITE, another common strategy to prepare a ground state by utilizing the time-dependent Schrodinger's function is adiabatic evolution in the real-time domain, though it is more commonly realized with a quantum annealer instead of a quantum circuit.
-Going beyond the adiabatic regime, the theory of optimal quantum control\cite{Kuang2008,Wang2010,Dong2010,Cong2013} provides a general tool and foundation for designing pulses to drive the desired state transitions in a finite time and in the presence of other constraints.
+Apart from the QITE, another common strategy to prepare a ground state by utilizing the time-dependent Schrodinger's function is adiabatic evolution in the real-time domain.
+Going beyond the adiabatic regime, the theory of optimal quantum control\cite{Kuang2008, Wang2010, Dong2010, Cong2013} provides a general tool and foundation for designing pulses to drive the desired state transitions in a finite time and in the presence of other constraints.
 Recently, the theory of Lyapunov quantum control has been used, in the context of hybrid quantum-classical algorithms, to solve classical optimization problems\cite{Magann2021}.
 Under this formulation, one encodes the solutions to an optimization problem as the ground states of a classical spin system.
-To prepare a ground state (i.e. finding the solution to the original problem), one temporally modulates the structural form of a Hamiltonian, via pulse engineering, in order to achieve the desired state-to-state transition.
-With the Lyapunov control theory, one can simply use the system's energy as the Lyapunov function to guide the pulse engineering.
+To prepare a ground state, one temporally modulates the structural form of a Hamiltonian, via pulse engineering, in order to achieve the desired state-to-state transition.
+With the Lyapunov control theory, one can simply use the system's energy as the Lyapunov function to guide pulse engineering.
 Through our demonstrative examples below, the control-theory-inspired variational methods clearly exhibit faster convergence as well as enhanced robustness against noises compared to the standard VQE.
 Despite these encouraging instances, real-time quantum control has hardly been regarded as a practical approach to prepare the ground state of strongly correlated many-body systems, because real-time control requires a careful analysis of the controllability of a given setup which is prohibitive to perform for complex systems.
-Without full controllability, one cannot successfully steer a quantum system towards a target state as illustrated in our numerical example presented later in the text.
+Without full controllability, one cannot successfully steer a quantum system toward a target state as illustrated in our numerical example presented later in the text.